Portfolio Fast Track: From Request to Delivery¶

 Why this matters

-The scoring and evaluation step is what makes the difference between a wish list and a real portfolio.
-It gives leadership a defensible, data-driven basis for saying yes — or no.
+The analysis and scoring step is what makes the difference between a wish list and a real portfolio.
+It gives leadership a defensible, data-driven basis for saying yes -- or no.

 Step 1: Submit a Request¶